redpesk-common/spawn-binding/docs/3-configuration.md

   }
 ```

 [Seccomp](https://www.kernel.org/doc/html/v4.16/userspace-api/seccomp_filter.html) allows to restrict the syscall a given may access.
 Seccomp rules may either be provided within a json_array or in a file of compiled BPF rules [BPF/XDP-doc](https://docs.cilium.io/en/v1.9/).
 While *seccomp* is a very powerful tool to secure a container writing a complex set of security rules is not a simple task.
-Redhat has nevertheless a good introduction paper that may help people to start writing there own rules [here](https://www.openshift.com/blog/seccomp-for-fun-and-profit and Yadutaf some nice basic sample on his blob [here](https://blog.yadutaf.fr/2014/05/29/introduction-to-seccomp-bpf-linux-syscall-filter/).
+Redhat has nevertheless a good introduction paper that may help people to start writing there own rules [here](https://www.openshift.com/blog/seccomp-for-fun-and-profit) and Yadutaf some nice basic sample on his blob [here](https://blog.yadutaf.fr/2014/05/29/introduction-to-seccomp-bpf-linux-syscall-filter/).

 * **default**: defines default seccomp action for any non defined rules.
-Options are: SCMP_ACT_ALLOW, SCMP_ACT_KILL_PROCESS, SMP_ACT_KILL_THREAD, SCMP_ACT_KILL, SCMP_ACT_TRAP, SCMP_ACT_LOG, SCMP_ACT_ALLOW, SCMP_ACT_NOTIFY depending on your system some option as SCMP_ACT_NOTIFY might not be available. ***Warning**: setting default to SCMP_ACT_KILL will impose you to declare every 'syscall' you authorize.*
+Options are: SCMP_ACT_ALLOW, SCMP_ACT_KILL_PROCESS, SMP_ACT_KILL_THREAD, SCMP_ACT_KILL, SCMP_ACT_TRAP, SCMP_ACT_LOG, SCMP_ACT_ALLOW, SCMP_ACT_NOTIFY depending on your system some option as SCMP_ACT_NOTIFY might not be available. ***Warning***: setting default to SCMP_ACT_KILL will impose you to declare every 'syscall' you authorize.
 * **locked**: when true this flash will set two extra options:
   * PR_SET_NO_NEW_PRIVS prevent children to request or inherit from from file sticky bit or capabilities extra permissions
   * PR_SET_DUMPABLE prevent children from activating ptrace escape
-* **rules**: a json array defining basic *seccomp* rules with the form   {"syscall": "syscall_name", "action": "SCMP_ACT_XXX"}
+* **rules**: a json array defining basic *seccomp* rules with the form `{"syscall": "syscall_name", "action": "SCMP_ACT_XXX"}`
 * **rulespath**: path top your BPF compiled rules.
 Note than when using a sandbox this file is apply only after unshare namespace are established, when previous rules applies before.

 #### Namespace (unprivileged rootless container)